tariq-islam/msa-workshop/lab1.md

 # 1. Performing a build and deployment of an application (IDE)

+Before we begin, please import the php repo _(your specific branch!)_ locally into Eclipse.

 1. In Eclipse, open up the OpenShift View
 ![Image](4_1.png)